devonfw-forge/devon4flutter-non-bloc-arch/pages/400-Conventions.md

 *Table 2: Nameing Convention [\[80\]](https://dart.dev/guides/language/effective-dart)*

-Most of those cases should look very familiar.
-But there are two things I want to highlight about constant values:
+There are two things I want to highlight about constant values in Dart:

 Firstly, the Dart style guide discourages the use of all uppercase or *SCREENING\_CAPS*.
 In most other languages all uppercase is used for constant values.
 The Dart team argues that during development you often end up changing constant variables to no longer be constant.
 Using all uppercase for constant values thus leads to a lot of renaming.
 So the convention in Dart is to use the same scheme for every variable.

-Secondly, the official style guide forbids the use of prefixes like “k” for constants or any other variation of Hungarian Notaion [\[81\]](https://en.wikipedia.org/w/index.php?title=Hungarian_notation&oldid=903388598).
-They argue we are now able to see the type, scope, mutability, and other properties of our variables through the IDE and/or framework, and we no longer need to imbed such information into the name.
-It is iteresting to note that the official Flutter repository uses and encourages the use of a “k” prefix for constants in their style guide [\[82\]](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo).
+Secondly, the official style guide forbids the use of prefixes like “k” for constants or any other variation of Hungarian Notation [\[81\]](https://en.wikipedia.org/w/index.php?title=Hungarian_notation&oldid=903388598).
+They argue that we are now able to see the type, scope, mutability, and other properties of our variables through our IDEs and/or frameworks, and we no longer need to imbed such information into the names of our variables.
+It is interesting to note that the official Flutter repository uses and encourages the use of a “k” prefix for constants in their style guide [\[82\]](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo).
 So I would argue that either approach is fine as long as you are consistent.

 A few additional things to note about naming conventions in Dart [\[80\]](https://dart.dev/guides/language/effective-dart):

-  - a leading "\_" is reserved to define a private scope, so you can’t use it for other purposes then that.
+  - A leading "\_" is reserved to define a private scope, so you can’t use it for other purposes then that.
   - Only capitalize the first letter of an Abbreviation For Example: `ApiSupplier`
-  - Whenever naming anything, ask your self: “Does each word in that type name tell me something critical or prevent a name collision?”, If not, shorten it.
+  - Whenever naming anything, ask your self: “Does each word in that name tell me something critical or prevent a name collision?”, If not, shorten it.
-  - The last word of a class or variable should always be the most descriptive of what it is: `PageCount & DataSink` are better then `NumberOfPage & DataIn`
+  - The last word in class- or variable-name should always be the most descriptive of what it is: `PageCount & DataSink` are better then `NumberOfPage & DataIn`

 ## Doc Comments

 In the snippets up until now you might have noticed the us of `///` for comments above classes, functions and member.
-In Dart tripple-dash or “Doc Comments” are a replacement for the classical `/** ... */` bloc comment from other language.
+In Dart triple-dash or “Doc Comments” are a replacement for the classical `/** ... */` bloc comment from other language.
 The Dart team argues, that Doc Comments don’t take up two additional lines when using them as a block comment:

 ``` dart
 /**